-B2B buyers usually work on an extended buying cycle that can take anywhere from a month to 18, depending on the product or service.
+B2B buyers usually work on an extended buying cycle that can take anywhere from one month to eighteen, depending on the product or service.

-Although a potential buyer might not need your product or service today, they may become a high-value customer in six months’ time, so it’s crucial to keep them engaged until that point.
+Although a potential buyer might not need your product or service today, they may become a sales-qualified lead in six months’ time, so it’s crucial to focus on lead engagement until that point.

-A successful lead nurturing strategy focuses on key marketing and communication that gives value to customers, answers questions, and removes obstacles they might have.
+A successful lead engagement strategy focuses on key marketing and communication that gives value to customers, answers questions, and removes obstacles they might have.

 The ultimate goal of lead nurturing is to keep that line of communication open with a potential buyer until they are ready to make a purchase with your sales team.

 Why is it important?

 Lead nurturing helps to ensure that when a buyer is ready to make a purchase, your brand is front of mind.

 In fact, 70 percent of marketing teams believe the nurturing process is more important than the direct sales process, because it has a lasting effect on more customers overall.